hypergonial/snedbot_v1/README.md

 `!priviligedroles` Lists all priviliged roles.
 Can only be executed by a guild owner.

 `!setup <setuptype>` Initialize a setup, for configuring the server.
 Example: `!setup LFG` will start a setup helping you set up reaction roles.
 Requires priviliged access.
-Current setups: `LFG, matchmaking, keepontop`
+Current setups: `LFG, matchmaking, keepontop, logging`

 `!settings` Displays all settings for the current guild.
 Requires priviliged access.